- Intro to Online Learning

 - Test Proctoring

 The University of Toledo's Learning Ventures department operates as a centralized entity to coordinate and facilitate all online courses, online degree programs and blended courses.
 We collaborate with all university departments to offer the colleges’ courses online.
 Our administrative premise is adherence to quality course offerings and quality student services.
 We provides the coordination of student services for all online students as well as comprehensive technical training and support for faculty in the development of online courses.

-Thank you for your interest in teaching an online class, however the "Teach DL Request Form" is under construction.
 The University of Toledo faculty interested in teaching an online course should first contact their department chair and Lansing Stoll, III.